naumanb/aws-sa-co3-notes/readme.md

 ## 10.1.
 Elastic File System (EFS) Architecture

-AWS managed implementation of **Network File System (NFS)** which allows for the creation of shared 'filesystems' which can be mounted within multi-EC2 instances.
+> AWS managed implementation of **Network File System (NFS)** which allows for the creation of shared 'filesystems' which can be mounted within multi-EC2 instances.
-- EFS enables instances to operate closer to a stateless architecture by providing shared file storage.
+> -EFS enables instances to operate closer to a stateless architecture by providing shared file storage.

 - **Protocol**: Implements **NFSv4**.
 - **File System**: Created and mounted on Linux systems.